petervarkoly/yast2-cranix-setup/README.md

-Yast2 module for setup the OSS.
+# OSS configuration editor

+The project provides an interface for configuring OSS.